All Products

 20

-The readdir optimization feature is introduced to optimize the readdir performance and improve the efficiency of traversing file systems.
+The readdir optimization feature is added to improve the efficiency of file system traversal.

-To support Portable Operating System Interface (POSIX) operations such as authentication and chmod command execution when mounting an OSS volume, the system calls a large number of HeadObject operations to query the metadata of all objects in the mounted path of the OSS bucket, such as the permissions, modification time, user identifiers (UIDs), and group identifiers (GIDs) of the objects.
-If a large number of files exist in some paths, the performance of ossfs may be adversely affected.
+To support authentication and POSIX operations such as the chmod command execution when mounting an OSS volume, the system calls many HeadObject operations to query the metadata of all objects in the mounted path of the OSS bucket, such as the permissions, modification time, user identifiers (UIDs), and group identifiers (GIDs) of the objects.
+If many files exist in some paths, the performance of ossfs may be adversely affected.

 After you enable the readdir optimization feature, the system ignores the preceding metadata to optimize the readdir performance.
 Take note of the following items: